onelogin/terraform-provider-onelogin/README.md

 5. Click **"Publish release"**

 The Release workflow will automatically:
-- Extract the version from the tag (e.g., `v0.11.1` → `0.11.1`)
-- Update `VERSION` in `GNUmakefile` and the example provider configuration in `README.md`
-- Commit the version changes back to the main branch
-- Build the provider binaries with GoReleaser
+- Build the provider binaries with GoReleaser (using the tag version)
+- Generate checksums and sign them with GPG
-- Attach signed binaries to the GitHub release
+- Attach binaries and checksums to the GitHub release
 - Publish to the Terraform Registry

 **That's it!** The entire release process is automated from a single GitHub Release creation.